-In official gazette this means: The health reform that came into effect in April 2007 provides that persons who have no other health insurance cover and were last covered by statutory health insurance or were previously not legally or privately insured, and not full-time self-employed or health insurance free or would be insurance-free in the exercise of their professional activity in Germany, are sick (and therefore also nursing) insurable.
+In official gazette, this means that the healthcare reform that came into force in April 2007 provides that persons who have no other health insurance cover and were last covered by statutory health insurance or who were previously not legally or privately insured and are not self-employed or sick-insurance-free or full-time would be insurance-free in the exercise of their occupational activity in Germany, are health-insured (and thus also nursing) insurable.

 What health insurance does the minijobber have to insure?

 Responsible for health insurance is the statutory health insurance company, which has recently been insured, even if this insurance is due for decades.
 If the original health insurance no longer exists, the legal successor is responsible.
 For formerly private insured persons, insurance under the statutory Krakenversicherung is out of the question.
 Private health insurance is responsible for them.

 Can you choose your health insurance as a minijobber?

 Anyone who has never been covered by statutory or private health insurance can freely choose the health insurance company.
 Exception: Officer or full-time self-employed.
 These must contact private health insurance.
 The group of people who are not insured may also include minijobbers who have not or no longer have health insurance.
 The competent health insurance company determines whether there is a compulsory insurance as previously uninsured.

 Mini-jobbers who become insured under the new legislation will have to look after their health insurance and tell their employer.
 If you do not do that and get caught later, you have to at least retrospectively post everything since 1.
 January 2009 replenishment - this can, depending on how long the period is, already quite steep.